Bijoujs/Bijou.js/README.md

 snippet as you did a few days ago, use Bijou.js!
 If the snippet you're using isn't in Bijou.js, just submit an issue with the code!

-# Why use Bijou?

-Well, a few reasons:

-1. <s>I made it. 😛</s>
-2. It's useful!
-(If it's not useful just tell me what you want added in the issues tab!
-I'd be happy to add it!)
-3. It's jam packed full of functions that are super useful but hard to think of!
-4. 31 other people this month used it, so why shouldn't you?

-<small>(You can probably see I'm pretty desperate for people to use
-this.)</small>

 # How to use Bijou.js

 Thanks for using Bijou.js!
 It's pretty simple to use, but here's a guide: